Mick-Raisey/python-crash-course/README.md

 ## Usage

-Each folder correspomdds to the approprate chapter
+Each folder corresponds to the approprate chapter